keptn/tutorials/site/tutorials/keptn-argo-integration.md

 ## Deploy a SLOW version

 Next, we will deploy a slow version of the carts service, which contains an artificial slowdown of 2 second in each request.
-This version must should not pass the quality gate and, hence, should not be promoted to serve real-user traffic.
+This version must not pass the quality gate and, hence, should not be promoted to serve real-user traffic.

 1. In your Git reposititory containing the Argo resources, go to the folder `carts/argo/carts` and open the `values.yaml` file.